Ryan Cohen: Investments

 Following the sale of Chewy, Cohen made a significant investment in Apple, making him the largest individual shareholder of the tech company with 1.55 million shares (6.2 million split-adjusted shares as of August 31, 2020).

 In September 2020, Cohen disclosed a near 10% stake in GameStop, making him the company's biggest individual investor.
 This was later increased to 12.9% on December 17, 2020, through an amended 13D filing with SEC.
 According to these filings, Cohen's firm, RC Ventures, has expressed willingness to get more involved with the company in order "to produce the best results for all shareholders."

 In March 2022, it was disclosed that Cohen had a near 10% stake in Bed Bath & Beyond, through his investment company RC Ventures LLC.
 Between August 15 and 18, his firm sold all of the stock, totaling 9.45 million shares.
 The profit was estimated at $68 million.

 Continuing his investments in GameStop, Cohen acquired 100,000 more shares on March 22, 2022.
 Adjusted for the stock split, this acquisition represented 400,000 shares.
 On June 9, 2023, Cohen bolstered his stake in the company with a purchase of 443,842 shares, equivalent to a $10 million investment.
-Ryan Cohen's stake in Gamestop has decreased from a high of 12.9% in December 2020 to 8.4% as of April 2025.

 Cohen has acquired a large stake in Alibaba worth hundreds of millions of dollars.
 In August 2023, he began communicating with the company's board, encouraging them to increase their share-repurchase program, which they did later that year, extending it to March 2025 and raising the amount from $25 billion to $40 billion.

 In addition to his active positions, Cohen also owns large passive investments in Wells Fargo and Netflix.

+In May 2026, GameStop, under Cohen’s leadership, made an unsolicited bid to acquire eBay for $125 per share in a cash-and-stock deal valuing the company at approximately $55.5 billion, split evenly between cash and GameStop common stock.
+Cohen argued that cost reductions could materially increase eBay’s earnings per share, and that GameStop’s roughly 1,600 U.S. locations could provide eBay a national network for authentication, fulfillment, and live commerce.
+In support of the proposal, Cohen pointed to his record at GameStop, where he had cut selling, general and administrative expenses by roughly 47% and returned the company to profitability after taking over as CEO, and to his earlier scaling of Chewy; the offer set a target of $2 billion in annual cost reductions at eBay within 12 months.
+The financing drew skepticism from analysts, as eBay’s market cap of over $48 billion far exceeded GameStop’s roughly $10 billion.
+Cohen’s CNBC interview discussing the bid was described by CNBC as "awkward and at times combative," and drew widespread attention online.
+On May 12, eBay’s board rejected the proposal, calling it “neither credible nor attractive.”